Draellemeistro/Uni-Noter/Sikkerhed/Begreber/Theme1/Common Attacks.md

 # Common attacks: [[Phishing]]

 > [!NOTE] **[[Phishing]]**
-> is a type of social engineering attack where attackers trick individuals to reveal sensitive information such as passwords, credit card numbers, or other personal information.
+> is a type of social engineering attack where attackers trick individuals to reveal sensitive information such as [[passwords]], credit card numbers, or other personal information.

 > [!faq] **Examples of [[Phishing]] attacks include:**
 > - **An email** that appears to be from a well-known bank or financial institution and asks the recipient to click on a link to update their account information.